nonomal/harper/harper-core/tests/text/tagged/Alice's Adventures in Wonderland.md

 > No      , there were  no      tears . “ If    you’re going   to turn  into a   pig , my dear  , ” said
 # NPrSg/P .
 W?
 NSg/V NPrSg/P NPl   . .
 NSg/C W?
 NSg/V/J P  NSg/V P    D/P NSg .
 D  NSg/J . .
 V/J
 > Alice , seriously , “ I’ll have   nothing more        to do     with you .
 Mind  now         ! ” The poor
 # NPr   .
 J/R       . .
 W?
 NSg/VX NSg/I/J NPrSg/I/V/J P  NSg/VX P    IPl .
 NSg/V NPrSg/V/J/C . .
-D   NSg/J
+D   J
 > little    thing sobbed again ( or      grunted , it        was impossible to say   which ) , and they
 # NPrSg/I/J NSg/V V      P     .
 NPrSg/C V/J     .
 NPrSg/ISg V   NSg/J      P  NSg/V I/C   . .
 V/C IPl
 > went  on  for some  while     in        silence .